Gus Poyet: AEK Athens

 On 29 October 2015, AEK Athens reported that Poyet had agreed in principle to be the club's manager until summer 2016.
 In February 2016, he guided his team to successive wins against neighbours Olympiacos and Panathinaikos.
 He was sacked on 19 April 2016 after the team finished third in the league and awaited a Greek Cup semi-final; the board had taken issue with him informing the press before them that he would leave at the end of the campaign.

 Betis

 On 9 May 2016, Poyet had signed a two-year deal with Real Betis.
 On 12 November 2016, he was sacked and replaced by Víctor Sánchez.

 Shanghai Shenhua

 On 29 November 2016, Poyet became the manager of Chinese Super League side Shanghai Shenhua.
-Despite of being blamed by public for poor performance in the league and resigning on 11 September, he was still appreciated by some fans for his contribution to the team's championship in 2017 Chinese FA Cup later in November, including a 1-0 home victory over classic rival Beijing Guoan in 4th round, and a 3-1 away victory over Shandong Luneng in quarter final.
+Despite being blamed by the public for poor performance in the league and resigning on 11 September, he was still appreciated by some fans for his contribution to the team's championship in 2017 Chinese FA Cup later in November, including a 1-0 home victory over classic rival Beijing Guoan in 4th round, and a 3-1 away victory over Shandong Luneng in quarter final.